-The FdM double 7" is called 'Song' and will come housed in a silver gatefold sleeve; I'm hoping to be able to confirm very soon that this release will also include a special insert that should be of interest to fans of Fuchsia and - strangely enough - Egg - a reproduction of the 24pp programme to a gig staged by the Ottawa Music Company, who included the members of Egg, plus Fred Frith and Chris Cutler, and Tony just before Fuchsia got into full swing.
+The FdM double 7" is called 'Song' and will come housed in a stunning silver-coated gatefold sleeve; this release will also include a special insert that should be of interest to fans of Fuchsia and - strangely enough - Egg - a reproduction of the 24pp programme to a gig staged by the Ottawa Music Company, who included the members of Egg, plus Fred Frith and Chris Cutler, and Tony just before Fuchsia got into full swing.

-FdM fan Roger Beard kindly sent the programme to me on the off-chance I could make use of it and it was just too good to ignore - a real period piece (thanks also to Tony and Chris Cutler for letting me reproduce it - just waiting for confirmation from the printers that it's doable!)
+FdM fan Roger Beard kindly sent the programme to me on the off-chance I could make use of it and it was just too good to ignore - a real period piece (thanks also to Tony and Chris Cutler for letting me reproduce it)

 here's the stunning 'Nothing Song' from 'Fuchsia', which will fill side 2 of the double 7"...